glennojmcavoy/jbossEap/README.md

-A system to manage the bookings of: flights, hotels and cars.
+A system to manage bookings of: flights, hotels and cars.